-The staff at St Agatha's engaged in a spiritual formation day where they were guided by an expert to experience the multiple and spiritual uses of a Labyrinth.
-The participant starts at the entrance of the Labyrinth with an intention in mind.
-They begin to walk the Labyrinth by following the path in a reflective and unhurried manner until they reach the centre.
+A prayer labyrinth is used to facilitate prayer, meditation, spiritual transformation and reflection as one walks the labyrinth.
+Starting at the entrance of the Labyrinth with an intention in mind participants walk the Labyrinth by following the path in a reflective and unhurried manner until they reach the centre.
 At the centre, the participant can take their time to pray, reflect on their intention, meditate or to be still in the moment.
-When ready, the participant then exits the centre the way they came until they walk back through the entrance.
+The participant then exits the centre the way they came until they walk back through the entrance.